All Products

 3. In the Authorize dialog box, select System Policy or Custom Policy for the Select Permission parameter.

 Alternatively, choose Security and Specifications (DBS) > Permission Center > Policy in the top navigation bar.
-On the page that appears, find the policy that you want to use and click Authorize in the Actions column to attach the policy to the custom role.
+Find the policy and click Authorize in the Actions column.

-After the custom role is assigned to a DMS user, the DMS user is granted the permissions of the role.
+After a custom role is assigned to a user, the user gains the permissions defined by the role's attached policies.

-1. On the Custom Role tab, find the custom role that you want to manage and click Details in the Actions column.
+1. On the Custom Role tab, find the role and click Details in the Actions column.

-2. Click the Associated User tab and then click Add User.
+2. Click the Associated User tab, then click Add User.

 3. In the Add User dialog box, select one or more users for the Member parameter.